Brideless Groom: Shemp's injury

 Shemp Howard in the phone booth.

 Brideless Groom features a sequence with Christine McIntyre who portrays Miss Hopkins, a woman whom Shemp actively pursues for his wife.
 Unfortunately, she mistakes him for her cousin Basil.
 After learning her mistake, she takes it out on poor Shemp by slapping him silly, then finally punching him through her door.
 During the filming of the scene, when McIntyre threw her punch, she leaned too far into it and hit Shemp for real, ultimately breaking his nose.
 This mistake was left in the film, and when watched in slow motion, Shemp can be seen falling down and opening his mouth like he was yelling in pain after the punch.
 Director Edward Bernds remembered getting McIntyre to give Shemp the blows:

 In the story, Shemp had a few hours in which to get married if he wanted to inherit his uncle's fortune.
 He called on Christine McIntyre, who mistook him for her cousin (Basil), took him to her apartment and greeted him with hugs and kisses.
 Then the real cousin phoned and she accused Shemp of kissing her, as it were, under false pretenses.
 At this point, she was supposed to slap Shemp around.
 Lady that she was, McIntyre couldn't do it right; she dabbed at him daintily, afraid of hurting him.
 After a couple of bad takes Shemp pleaded with her.
 "Honey," he said, "if you want to do me a favor, cut loose and do it right.
 A lot of half-hearted slaps hurt more than one good one.
 Give it to me, Chris, and let's get it over with".
 She got up her courage and, on the next take, let Shemp have it.
 It wound up as a whole series of slaps — the timing was beautiful; they rang out like pistol shots.
 Shemp was knocked into a chair, bounced up, met another ringing slap, fell down again, scrambled up, trying to explain, only to get another stinging slap.
 Then Chris delivered a haymaker — a right that knocked Shemp through the door.
 When the take was over, Shemp was groggy, really groggy.
 His nose was broken.
 After Bernds called out, "cut!", Chris put her arms around Shemp and apologized tearfully.
 "It's alright, honey," Shemp said painfully.
 "I said you should cut loose and you did.
 You sure as hell did!"

 Copyright status

 Brideless Groom is one of four Columbia Stooge shorts that fell into the public domain after their copyright expired in 1964, the other three being Disorder in the Court (1936), Sing a Song of Six Pants (1947), and Malice in the Palace (1949).
 As such, these four shorts frequently appear on budget VHS and DVD compilations.
-The remastered print of the short film (alongside the other two public domain shorts, except Malice in the Palace) was officially released on Blu-ray on August 13, 2024 as part of The Three Stooges Collection by Sony Pictures Home Entertainment.
+The remastered print of the short film (alongside Disorder in the Court and Sing a Song of Six Pants) was officially released on Blu-ray on August 13, 2024 as part of The Three Stooges Collection by Sony Pictures Home Entertainment.